 Grimeton Radio Station (call sign SAQ) opened in 1924.
-Using an idea by Canadian Reginald A. Fessenden, Swedish-born American Ernst Alexanderson developed wireless telegraphy technology that came to be used at Grimeton Radio Station.
+Using an idea by Canadian Reginald A. Fessenden, Swedish-born American Ernst Alexanderson developed wireless telegraphy technology that came to be used as local radio stations online.

 Today, SAQ, with its alternator and multiple tuned antenna is unique as the only large radio station remaining from the time prior to high-power radio tubes.